Peace, Porky: Lieutenant Haram Fired From Idaho Marshals For TikTok Mocking LeBron James Ma’Khia Bryant Tweet

 No surprise that the department went out of their way to make it clear that they have no problem with the offensive content of the video, just that Silvester isn’t supposed to be on social media.

-Sadly KTVB noted there’s currently a GoFundMe in place for the scorned deputy that has now raised more than $521,000.
+Sadly, KTVB noted that there’s currently a GoFundMe in place for the scorned deputy that has now raised more than $521,000.
 Silvester told the news outlet he plans to use the funds to create a scholarship program for “other displaced officers.”
 He’s also writing a book about his experience tentatively titled “Never Off Duty,” which he has officially signed with Di Angelo Publications to release.

 Sounds about white.